juvielone/Juvielone/README.md

-## About Me
+## About Me 🤖

-I am Juvielone Joshua Lagos, I have experience working as Full Stack Developer.
+I am Juvielone Joshua Lagos.
 My expertise includes developing full-stack applications, optimizing user experiences, and implementing modern web technologies.

-## Contact
+## Contact 📞

 Feel free to reach out to me for any inquiries or opportunities: